dm-academy/Calavera/docs/Installation.md

 And of course you will need git, to download from Github.

 **Critical pre-install configuration tweak**
-At this writing you MUST do this:
+At this writing you MUST do this AFTER you install the ChefDK:

 In a text editor open /opt/chefdk/embedded/apps/berkshelf/lib/berkshelf/berksfile.rb